 Topic 6

-This topic develops your understanding of microbiology as you learn about the major pathogens and how two immune system branches fight infection.
+This topic develops your understanding of microbiology as you learn about the major pathogens and how the two immune system branches fight infection.
 You’ll also explore how knowledge of the immune system and previous vaccine design led to the rapid development of the COVID-19 vaccines.
 This topic also further develops your numeracy and communication skills.

 Topic 7

-You’ll learn about the anatomical structure and physiological function of cardiac and respiratory systems and how these two organ systems work in harmony.
+You’ll learn about the anatomical structure and physiological function of the cardiac and respiratory systems and how these two organ systems work in harmony.
 This topic also includes a live labcast, where you’ll help design an experiment in real time.

 Topic 8

-As you learn about the kidney and its role in regulating several important physiological processes, you’ll further develop your understanding of cell biology and biochemistry.
+As you learn about the kidney and its role in regulating several vital physiological processes, you’ll further develop your understanding of cell biology and biochemistry.
 You’ll learn about kidney diseases and the widespread impact throughout the body if the kidneys function sub-optimally.

 Topic 9

 You’ll study the structure and function of female and male reproductive systems.
 You’ll learn about hormonal control of the reproductive systems at different life stages, including during ageing, such as perimenopause.
-In addition, you’ll learn about changes that occur during pregnancy and the post-natal period.
+In addition, you’ll learn about changes that occur during pregnancy and the postnatal period.
 You’ll also briefly examine how contraceptives can prevent pregnancy, the principal causes of infertility, and fertility-enhancing techniques.

 Topic 10

 Finally, in Topic 10, you’ll explore the causes and consequences of acute and chronic stress.
-You’ll then consider the impact of acute and chronic stress on all of the body systems studied across the previous topics.
+You’ll then consider the impact of acute and chronic stress on all body systems studied across the previous topics.

 Human biology: a body in balance (SK190) starts once a year – in October.